 Reflecting on strategies

-The overall goal of the Literacy for All communities of practice is to enhance teacher capacity to meet the literacy and communication needs of students with significant cognitive disabilities.
-Since the project started in 2011, different literacy resources and strategies have been identified and used in the classroom with students, analyzed for their effectiveness and appropriateness, and adapted to better meet the literacy needs of students with significant disabilities.
+The overall goal of the Literacy for All communities of practice was to enhance teacher capacity to meet the literacy and communication needs of students with significant cognitive disabilities.
+With each community of practice, different literacy resources and strategies were identified and used in the classroom with students, analyzed for their effectiveness and appropriateness, and adapted to better meet the literacy needs of students with significant disabilities.

 Teachers participating in the 2015-2016 Literacy for All community of practice explored a variety of strategies to support literacy development for their students with significant disabilities.
 Some of the strategies included predictable chart writing, using alternative pencils, celebrating writing with an author’s chair, exploring word identification and decoding through working with words, and organizing writing around meaningful purposeful communication and authentic writing tasks.

 Participating teachers provided reflections on these strategies as well as information on how they used them to support literacy development for their students.
 Please click on individual slides to enlarge them.

 Predictable chart writing is a type of modeled writing initially developed by Dr. Patricia Cunningham as a technique for helping all students, irrespective of their language skills, to be successful in the writing process.